oteuzay/corpses-of-mexico/README.md

 # Corpses of Mexico

-This application has been created to demonstrate the simple usage of `Table View` and `FileManager`.
+This application has been created to demonstrate the simple usage of `UITableView` and `FileManager`.

 ## Screens